History of Matfen

 The building and estate has had a varied history.
-The Blackett family are central to both the past and the present estate.
-And, William Blackett born in Hamsterley, County Durham in 1621, the key character.
+The Blackett family are central and William Blackett born in Hamsterley, County Durham in 1621, the key character in the fascinating and transformative history of this stately home.

 His third son William inherited Anderson Place, known then as ‘the largest house and grounds within a walled city, in the country’.
 The site of Anderson Place was at the heart of the 19th century development of the modern city centre of present day Newcastle.